 Acoustics & ultrasound

 Sound detection is critical in the development of many systems such as meters or other sensing systems.
 On the other hand, being able to reduce noise for certain devices, especially in the consumer market can be the difference between a product succeeding or failing.
-These different disciplines require detailed understanding of the fundamentals of acoustics and ultrasonics.
+These different disciplines require a detailed understanding of the fundamentals of acoustics and ultrasonics.

 Sagentia applies expertise in acoustics and ultrasonics to developing quiet products and sophisticated sensor systems.
-This expertise can be particularly important in developments that entail ultrasonic metering, ultrasonic nebulisation, depth measurement object detection/NDT or extensive condition monitoring, or in products that need to be optimised for noise reduction.
+This expertise can be particularly important in developments that entail ultrasonic metering, ultrasonic nebulisation, depth measurement object detection/NDT or extensive condition monitoring, or in products that need to be optimized for noise reduction.

-We design ultrasonic meters for gas and water metering using ultrasonic time of flight, where accuracy, power consumption and cost are important considerations.
+We design ultrasonic meters for gas and water metering using ultrasonic time of flight, where accuracy, power consumption, and cost are important considerations.
 We also have experience of Doppler techniques where there are suspended particles or bubbles.

 We have extensive experience and capabilities around liquid and powder nebulisation for drug delivery and humidification.
 This includes using ultrasonically excited membranes and submerged transducers.

 Depth measurement object detection & NDT